NVIDIA CloudXR Server

 • By pressing a button on the controller to invoke the SteamVR menu on the server.

-Pressing the system button on a controller typically brings up the system menu on the client device and does not forward the command to the server.
-In the sample applications that are provided with this SDK, we have remapped one of the controller buttons to invoke the server driver system menu.
-On the Quest, for example, it is the left controller menu button.
+Pressing the right controller’s menu button on most standalone HMDs typically brings up the local system menu on the client device, intercepted by the operating system and not provided to applications.
+In sample applications that are provided with this SDK or certain third party samples, the left controller’s menu button is mapped to invoke the server driver system menu.

-• By manually launching the application on the server.
+• By manually launching the application on the server directly.